The Best Professional Soil Test Kit

 Collecting soil is a simple process but here are some tips on how to do it correctly.

 1. Use a soil probe or garden trowel to collect a sample of soil.
 Since I test my soil often, and have multiple gardens I test, I bought a soil probe.
-You can find the one I bought HERE.
 The key here is to get a sample that goes 6-8 inches deep.
 Place your collected soil in a bucket.

 2. Go to another area of the garden you are testing and get another sample.
 Then move to another area of the garden you are testing and collect another sample.
-Do this at least 4 or 5 times total.
+Do this at least 5-7 times total.
 Place all your samples in the same bucket.

 3. Now mix them all together really well.